Our verdict

 A shoe for any runs

 Another great advantage of this Noosa Tri 14 is its versatility.
-A runner said it is “everything that you need for peppy, fun, speedy runs,” but it’s equally at ease when taken to a slow run.
+The shoe makes for a fun and speedy run but it’s equally at ease when taken to a slow run.

 Grippy on dry roads only

 This part hasn’t been changed from the previous iteration and still provides very good traction on roads, yet it is not perfect when it comes to wet and dirt.
-As a tester said, there was some slipping and they found themselves “not fully trusting the shoe” on dirt.
+We felt as though we couldn't trust the shoe fully on dirt.

 The rubber outsole looks pretty durable though